-The success story of this probably most famous Californian wine-growing family began when Cesare Mondavi (1883-1959) emigrated from the Marche region to Virginia in Minnesota in 1906 and two years later his wife Rosalia Angela (1890-1976).
-After a short career in iron mining, Cesare opened a saloon.
-The family grew by two sons, Robert Gerald (1913-2008) and Peter Rudolph (1914-2016).
-In 1922, the family moved to California and established a wholesale grape trade in Lodi in the Central Valley.
-They also produced wine for their own use.
-In 1943 the winery, founded in 1861 by Charles Krug (1825-1892), was bought for $75,000.
+The success story of what is probably California's most famous winemaking family began when Cesare Mondavi (1883-1959) emigrated from the Marche region to Virginia in the US state of Minnesota in 1906 and his wife Rosalia Angela (1890-1976) two years later.
+After a brief career in iron mining, Cesare opened a saloon.
+The family expanded with the addition of two sons, Robert Gerald (1913-2008) and Peter Rudolph (1914-2016).
+In 1922, the family moved to California and established a wholesale grape business in Lodi in the Central Valley.
+Wine was also produced for their own use.
+In 1943, the winery founded in 1861 by Charles Krug (1825-1892) was purchased for $75,000.
 The two sons shared the responsibility, Robert was responsible for marketing and Peter for the vineyards and vinification.
 They were assisted by the famous oenologist André Tchelistcheff (1901-1994).

 For me, Lexicon from wein.plus is the most comprehensive and best source of information about wine currently available.Egon Mark